plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 }
 ```

-Here it is defined which provider is required in which version and should be obtained automatically by the Terraform tool at the following "terraform init".
+This is used to define which provider is needed in which version and should be automatically obtained by the Terraform tool during the following "terraform init".

-Basically the name "versions.tf" is completely arbitrary, you can call the file whatever you want, only the ending .tf is important because Terraform searches for and executes all *.tf files in the current directory when executed.
-But it makes sense to name it according to an appropriate scheme so that you can keep track of its contents.
+The file name "versions.tf" is arbitrary, you can name the file whatever you want, only the extension .tf is important, because Terraform will search and execute all *.tf files in the current directory.
+But it makes sense to name it according to a scheme so that you can keep track of its contents.

 ## Creating the PSKE Gardener configuration